-OCIs are becoming more and more common as the Government moves towards the contracting of services that were traditionally done by Government employees and as the defense industry merges and consolidates.
+OCIs are becoming more and more common as the Government moves towards the contracting of services that Government employees traditionally did and as the defense industry merges and consolidates.
 It is the responsibility of contractors to avoid, neutralize, or mitigate OCIs to prevent an unfair competitive advantage.
 The following are three types of conflicts of interest they need to beware of.

 - Biased Ground Rules: A firm has, in some sense, set the ground rules for the competition for another Government contract by, e.g., writing the Statement of Work (SOW) or the specification such that it could skew the competition in favor of itself.

 - Unequal Access to Information: A firm has access to nonpublic information as part of its performance of a government contract and where that information may provide the firm an unfair competitive advantage in a later competition for a Government contract.

 - Impaired Objectivity: A firm’s work under one government contract could entail its evaluating itself or a related entity, either through an assessment of performance under another contract or an evaluation of proposals.